skedgo/tripgo-api/docs/index.md

 ### Before you dive in

+Check `FastGo`, our [blog post](https://skedgo.github.io/fastgo-react-native/) and sample app showing one way of using the API.

+Also, keep in mind that this API is:

-This API is powered by multiple servers, not all of which cover every region. **You have to use the correct host names for the region that you query**.
+- powered by multiple servers, not all of which cover every region. **You have to use the correct host names for the region that you query**.
 You get those host names by first querying `regions.json` and looking up the `urls` for that region.
 You should only cache this information short term as those URLs can change without notice.

-This API is optimised to return a large number of trip results while maintaining a small package sizes.
+- optimised to return a large number of trip results while maintaining a small package sizes.
 This has a number of complications.
 Notably, to get a trip's segments you need to combine the segment references with the segment templates.

 ---